How to Quit Drinking: A Research-Grounded Practical Guide

 Beyond One Year

-Long-term recovery looks like ordinary life with one missing variable.
-The intensity of active recovery work decreases, but maintenance is real.
+Long-term recovery looks like ordinary life with one variable removed.
+The intensity of active recovery work decreases for most people, but maintenance is real.

-Many people in long-term recovery maintain some involvement in mutual aid, therapy, or community — not because they are fragile, but because connection and accountability are genuinely protective.
-Among adults with resolved AUD, staying connected with family and friends was the most commonly endorsed long-term recovery strategy [13].
+Many people in long-term recovery maintain some involvement in mutual aid, therapy, or online communities — not because they are fragile, but because connection and accountability are genuinely protective.

 How to Ask for Help

 Tell your primary care doctor.
 You can say exactly this: "I want to talk about my drinking."
-That is enough to open the door.
-Your doctor can:
+That is enough.
+They can:

 If you don't have a primary care doctor:

-- Community health centers (federally qualified health centers) provide care on a sliding-fee scale
+- Community health centers (federally qualified health centers) serve patients regardless of insurance

-- Telehealth platforms can prescribe AUD medications via video visit
+- Telehealth — many platforms can prescribe AUD medications via video visit

 If You Don't Want to Stop Forever